 A composting toilet block is provided for members’ use.
 Instructions on the use of the facility are posted on the walls.
 Please ensure that you leave the toilet as you would wish to find it.
 The new member will be shown the location of various access keys during induction.
 Please lock the facility after use.
 Smoking is not permitted in the toilet.STANDPIPES & WATER BUTTS

 These are distributed around the site for members to water their plots.
 All taps are fitted with universal hose connectors to allow hose pipes to be connected to them.
 The water butts, which are protected with substantial covers, are for the storage of water which is to be used on the plots.
+Members are requested to ensure the lids on the water butts are replaced to minimise algae growth.
+Members are also required to replenish any water taken from the butts.
 The use of hose pipes is allowed.
 Sprinkler systems or any other attached device to the standpipe will NOT be left on unattended.
 Water from the standpipe is metered, it is therefore requested that water be used sparingly and where possible use watering cans fed from a water butt this includes conserved water on site.
 The water will be turned off at the mains during the winter months to prevent damage to the system.SITE LAWN MOWERS

 Two operational lawn mowers are kept secured in a locked shed on the site.
 A rota of volunteers is prepared the Committee regarding grass cutting of common areas on site.
 Training is given to the operative prior to the use of a lawn mower.
 The operative will be informed that ‘Sutton Lane Allotment Society’ has ‘Public Liability and Employer Liability Insurance’ cover, but that ‘Personal Accident Insurance’ cover is their own responsibility.
 Petrol and oil will be provided from SLAS funds.GRASS PATHS AND PLOT SURROUNDS